REG 02.90.01 – Assessment of Academic Programs

 SACSCOC, Resource Manual for the Principles of Accreditation: Foundations for Quality Enhancement

-NC State is committed to assessment that is meaningful, manageable, efficient, and useful for making academic program decisions at the department level as well as the college and university levels.
-After such decisions have been made and implemented, the university continues to monitor improvement through regular assessment.
+NC State is committed to assessment that is meaningful, manageable, efficient, and useful for making academic decisions at the program and departmental levels and broader decisions at the college and university levels.
+After such decisions have been made and implemented, the University continues to monitor improvement through regular assessment.

-Assessment is mandated by NC State's accreditor, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-For SACSCOC, assessment is the cornerstone of institutional effectiveness, a Core Requirement.
+Assessment is required by NC State’s accreditor, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+For SACSCOC, assessment is the cornerstone of institutional effectiveness.

 2. APPLICABILITY AND RESPONSIBILITIES

 The University maintains an assessment plan for each academic program, including all degree programs and certificates recognized on official university transcripts.